I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 MULCH:

-Science has proven that wood chips (3 to 4 inches) is best for making rich soil.
+Science has proven that wood chips (3 to 4 inches) are best for making rich soil.
 They break down more slowly than shredded bark and you will have to replenish them less often.

 There is controversy about coloured mulch.
 If you choose a colour, keep two things in mind: